lucasdesenna/scoreboard-generator/README.md

 # Scoreboard Generator

-This program parses a properly formatted invitation list into a customer scoreboard.
-The user is then given the option to add new invitations to the scoreboard or upload it as a JSON string.
+Parses a properly formatted invitation list file (.txt) into a customer scoreboard and exposes it through a HTTP ndpoit.
+Another HTTP endpoint allows for the addition of new invitations to a loaded list.

 #### Important